Viticulture & Wine Technology

-- demonstrate the ability to read, write, and integrate and analyze information from multiple resources and present the information using select computer programs commonly available.
+- Demonstrate the ability to read, write, and integrate and analyze information from multiple resources and present the information using select computer programs commonly available.

-- demonstrate professional competency in viticulture and wine technology using industry level skills and knowledge.
+- Demonstrate professional competency in viticulture and wine technology using industry level skills and knowledge.

-- explain interdependence of viticulture and winemaking with rural communities, economic activities, human and natural resources.
+- Explain interdependence of viticulture and winemaking with rural communities, economic activities, human and natural resources.

-- speak and present before a group on viticulture and wine technology topics including: wine microbiology, modern winemaking technologies, grapevine physiology, vineyard environmental factors and interactions, and sustainable practices in the vineyard and winery.
+- Speak and present before a group on viticulture and wine technology topics including: wine microbiology, modern winemaking technologies, grapevine physiology, vineyard environmental factors and interactions, and sustainable practices in the vineyard and winery.

-- apply academic and professional ethics and values while critically evaluating modern viticulture and winemaking practices.
+- Apply academic and professional ethics and values while critically evaluating modern viticulture and winemaking practices.

-- apply mathematic skills while understanding the impact of winemaking and/or viticulture decisions on wine and/or grape chemistry characteristics.
+- Apply mathematic skills while understanding the impact of winemaking and/or viticulture decisions on wine and/or grape chemistry characteristics.

 The unique beauty of the Finger Lakes region is part of the "outdoor classroom" in this degree program.
 As part of your training as a student in this program, you'll utilize the world-renowned New York State Agricultural Experiment Station in Geneva, the New York Wine and Culinary Center in Canandaigua, and the hundreds of wineries in the Finger Lakes region.

-As a student in this program, you will benefit from the experience of two extensive practicums that will provide significant hands-on training in all facets of wine making.
+While enrolled in this program, you will benefit from the experience of two extensive practicums that will provide significant hands-on training in all facets of wine making.
 You'll also gain experience in the planting, pruning, and harvesting of grapes as well as the making, tasting, and bottling of wine.

 * This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
-Please consult your advisor or the Educational Planning and Career Services office for a complete listing of transfer agreements between FLCC and four-year institutions.
+Please consult your advisor or the educational planning and career services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.